foohasmallya/tfx/docs/guide/index.md

 data analysis, and may be consumed for data validation, exploration, and transformation.
 The metadata serialization formats include:

-    * A schema describing tabular data (e.g., tf.Examples).
+    * A schema describing tabular data (e.g., tf.Examples)
-    * A collection of summary statistics over such datasets.
+    * A collection of summary statistics over such datasets

 * [**ML Metadata (MLMD)**](mlmd.md)
 is a library for recording and retrieving metadata associated with ML developer